daniel-rusu/pods4k/immutable-arrays/README.md

     println(this.size)
 }

 // casting induces auto-boxing.
-This prevents any backdoor to the underlying array names as Any
+This prevents casting an Immutable Array as a regular array names as Any

-// auto-boxing since println accepts a variable of type Any println(names)
+// auto-boxing.
+The Immutable Array is passed as a supertype since println accepts `Any` println(names)

-// Avoid println auto-boxing by calling toString() explicitly but the benefit is negligible if it's not in a loop println(names.toString()) // no auto-boxing since we're not passing the immutable array itself
+// You can avoid auto-boxing by calling toString() explicitly but the benefit is negligible if it's not in a loop println(names.toString()) // no auto-boxing since we're not passing the immutable array itself

 // Even though we're explicitly specifying the ImmutableArray type as the generic type, the ArrayList
-// class itself isn't hardcoded to work with Immutable Arrays, so each immutable array must be auto-boxed val arrays = ArrayList<ImmutableArray<String>>() arrays += names // auto-boxing due to generics
+// class itself isn't hardcoded to work with Immutable Arrays, so each immutable array will be auto-boxed val arrays = ArrayList<ImmutableArray<String>>() arrays += names // auto-boxing due to generics